High spin states of $^{204}$At: isomeric states and shears band structure

 Weisskopf single particle (SP) estimate of the lifetime based on the $M2$ transition is $\sim 1 - 10 \,{\rm ns}$, which is one order of magnitude lower than the experimental result, but closer to the SP value than for the other probable multipolarities.
 The deviation of the measured lifetime from the SP value may be attributed to the onset of collective behaviour in such nuclei with multiparticle configuration beyond the magic core.
 Incidentally, magnetic quadrupole $(M2)$ type transitions are found to occur in several neighbouring neutron deficient Astatine isotopes.
 Ground state transitions $({13/2}^+ \rightarrow {9/2}^-)$ in both $^{201}$At\cite{201at} and $^{203}$At\cite{203at} are of $M2$ nature.
 Similarly, $E3$ type ground state transition $(10^- \rightarrow 7^+$) was already observed in $^{204}$At\cite{gip}, which is another common feature in neutron deficient Astatine nuclei.

 The other level sequence marked as (IV) may be built up from the configuration: $(^{202}{\rm Pb} (4^+) \otimes \pi(1h_{9/2})^3 \otimes \nu(2f_{5/2}^{-1}))$, leading to $I_{\rm max}=17^+$.
-Based on our observation of coincident K $X$-ray intensities and theoretical estimates, the 192~keV and 167~keV $M1$ transitions are expected to be significantly converted.
+Based on our observation of coincident K $X$-ray intensities and theoretical estimates, the 192-keV and the 167-keV $M1$ transitions are expected to be significantly converted.
 Our search for isomeric nature of the associated levels did not yield any conclusive result.
-Though the 588.3~keV $M1$ transition feeding the 1092 keV level could be observed in our experiment, no further transition feeding the 1680~keV $12^+$ level could be found.
+Though the 588.3-keV $M1$ transition feeding the 1092-keV level could be observed in our experiment, no further transition feeding the 1680-keV $12^+$ level could be found.
 No attempt was made to assign configuration to the feeding level.